 Kate offers an alternative schedule that introduces the diseases to the immune system using homeoprophylaxis, inciting an immune response much like that of a vaccine without the potential effects of immunization.
 The most impressive thing about this is that using blood titer draws they have found that the children using this alternative to vaccines do, indeed, have the antibodies to the diseases they have been treated against.

 After reading this riveting book, I knew that I would not vaccinate my baby.
-There were too many interesting cases against it, and this alternative seemed clear and even safe.
+There were too many interesting cases against it, and here was someone introducing an alternative that seemed clear and even safe.
+But is it?

 The book even inspired me to start studying to become a homeopath myself and I have since been part of a study group every two weeks and will be in an intensive course with a homeopathic doctor from India starting next month.